Thi-mee/Thi-mee/README.md

 </div>

 ### A bit about me 😁
-I am a **Full-Stack Software Engineer** I have 3+ years of experience building and maintaining web applications; of which involves delivering scalable, user-friendly, and well optimized applications, collaboration with other developers and designers, troubleshooting and debugging complex problems.
+I am a **Full-Stack Software Engineer** with 3+ years of experience building and maintaining web applications; of which involves delivering scalable, user-friendly, and well optimized applications, collaboration with other developers and designers, troubleshooting and debugging complex problems.
 I have worked with various stacks rooting from Javascript, C, C#, and python; and I'm always eager to learn new technologies.
 I’m passionate about learning; I believe it never ends and that a lot of things are interconnected in the grand scheme of things.
 I’m a big fan of Animes, Popcorn, Mangas, outings, Foood!

 ### Personal Note 🖊️